 The DSM-I, developed by the American Psychiatric Association, was a tool assisting in the diagnosis of mental health disorders.
 PTSD was not listed in this early version.
 In the DSM-I, the term gross stress reaction was used for people who displayed symptoms after a traumatic event.
 Common traumatic events in these early days of the DSM included being a victim of a disaster or participating in a war.
 The gross stress reaction diagnosis, however, did not account for long-term symptoms of six months or more.
 The diagnosis was then removed from the following DSM version.

 With the rollout of the DSM-II, a new term was created called adjustment reaction to adult life.
 This explained PTSD-like reactions from trauma caused by three types of events:

 - Fear due to combat in the military,

 - Suicidal thoughts with an unwanted pregnancy,

-- Ganser Syndrome – Determined by incorrect responses to questions, in death sentence prison cases.
+- Ganser’s Syndrome5 – Determined by incorrect responses to questions, in death sentence prison cases.

-While this was a minor improvement over the explanation given in the DSM-1, the DSM-II fell short on offering an in-depth assessment of the symptoms lingering in many trauma victims.
-The common types of trauma and symptoms experienced post trauma by victims were yet to be acknowledged.
+While this was a minor improvement over the explanation given in the DSM-1, the DSM-II fell short of offering an in-depth assessment of the symptoms lingering in many trauma victims.
+The common types of trauma and symptoms experienced post-trauma by victims were yet to be acknowledged.

-2019 – PTSD has become so prevalent in American society that the classification has been changed.
-PTSD is no longer considered an anxiety disorder in the DSM-V. Listed under “Trauma and Stressor Related Disorders”, PTSD has been expanded to include multiple categories of symptoms.
+Now considered a broad range of conditions with multiple sub-categories of symptoms.
+No longer considered an anxiety disorder in the DSM-V. but listed under “Trauma and Stressor-Related Disorders,” PTSD has been expanded to include multiple categories of symptoms.